rji-futures-lab/cli-to-insta/README.md

 ### 6. Install FFmpeg

-One of the dependencies for `instapy-cli` is [FFmpeg](https://ffmpeg.org/), which apparently is necessary for pre-processing photos and videos before uploading them.
+One of the dependencies for `instapy-cli` is [FFmpeg](https://ffmpeg.org/), which is necessary for pre-processing photos and videos before uploading them.

 We can install this utility using Homebrew: